Bencybobas/MINI-PROJECT---EXCEL-AND-POWER-BI/README.md

 🛠️ Tools & Technologies Used

+MS Excel - Used for cleaning the dataset

 Power BI Desktop – Data visualization and dashboard creation

 DAX (Data Analysis Expressions) – Calculations and measures